Abizern/hblog/posts/2013-03-31-setting-up-for-lisp-on-os-x.markdown

 4. Install [quicklisp](http://quicklisp.org); from Terminal go to a temporary directory and download quicklisp.lisp with `curl -O http://beta.quicklisp.org/quicklisp.lisp`.
-Then run the lisp file from clisp with `clisp-i quicklisp.lisp`.
+Then run the lisp file from clisp with `clisp -i quicklisp.lisp`.
 As the instructions say, evaluate `(quicklisp-quickstart:install)`, and then evaluate `(ql:add-to-init-file)` to load quicklisp along with lisp.